deanjscott/robo-challenge/README.md

 ## Running the tests

-tests are run during the build, mentioned in getting started.
+Tests are run during the build, mentioned in getting started.
-One test uses an input file which can be added to, /src/test/resources/Instructions.txt The test which uses the file runs as follows:
+One test uses an input file which can be added to, /src/test/resources/Instructions.txt
+The test which uses the file runs as follows:
 Run each line as an instruction
 Once it hits "RESULT:" it checks that the result matches the toString of the Robot object.

 ## Authors